jollheef/libreoffice-remote-arbitrary-file-disclosure/README.md

     For protocols that are not supported, such as ftp: // or file: //, WEBSERVICE returns the #VALUE! error value.

-In LibreOffice, these restrictions are not implemented.
+In LibreOffice, these restrictions are not implemented before 5.4.5/6.0.1.

 ## Second part